House managers to use new Capitol security footage in their case against Trump on Wednesday - KION546

 House Democrats' previewed their case against Trump on the trial's opening day Tuesday, playing a dramatic and visceral 13-minute video that interspersed disturbing video of the rioters breaching the Capitol, attacking police officers and invoking Trump's name with the President's January 6 speech and tweets.

-The managers plan to argue Wednesday that the riot was the not just the result of Trump’s speech, but was the culmination of Trump’s conduct over several months about the election being stolen that built toward the speech that day, according to the aides.
+Rep. Jamie Raskin of Maryland, the lead impeachment manager, kicked off the House's presentation arguing that the January 6 riot was the culmination of Trump's conduct over several months falsely claiming the election had been stolen.
+Then after the rioters attacked the Capitol in the deadly riot, Trump praised them, Raskin said.

-The video showed how managers are seeking to force senators to grapple with the damage and destruction the rioters caused as they tried to stop Congress from certifying Joe Biden’s election win and endangered the lives of lawmakers and former Vice President Mike Pence.
+"He told them to fight like hell, and they brought us hell that day," Raskin said.
+"The evidence will show you that ex-President Trump was no innocent bystander.
+The evidence will show that he clearly incited the January 6 insurrection.
+It will show that Donald trump surrendered his role as commander in chief and became the inciter-in-chief of a dangerous insurrection."

-“Senators, this cannot be our future.
-This cannot be the future of America,” the House’s lead impeachment manager, Rep. Jamie Raskin of Maryland, said Tuesday.
-“We cannot have presidents inciting and mobilizing mob violence against our government and our institutions because they refuse to accept the will of the people under the Constitution of the United States.”
+The House's Tuesday video showed how managers are seeking to force senators to grapple with the damage and destruction the rioters caused as they tried to stop Congress from certifying Joe Biden's election win and endangered the lives of lawmakers and former Vice President Mike Pence.
+Raskin warned at the beginning of Wednesday's presentation that some of the video they planned to show Wednesday would be graphic.

 The House managers will have 16 hours over the next two days to present their case to the Senate, in which House Democrats plan to argue that Trump is responsible for the insurrection by whipping up his supporters in the months before the election with fraudulent claims about the election, and then failing to respond to stop the attack as it was unfolding.

-House team does not think it will need the full 16 hours, the aides say.
-They expect to use most of their eight hours on Wednesday, but may have a slightly shorter day on Thursday as they finish making their case.
+The House team does not think it will need the full 16 hours, the aides say.
+They expect to use most of their eight hours on Wednesday but may have a slightly shorter day on Thursday as they finish making their case.

 While the managers' case is likely to hit home for senators who were forced to flee from the rioters on January 6, there nevertheless appears to be no path for Democrats to reach the two-thirds vote necessary to convict Trump and bar him from running for future office.